 Ameloblastic fibro-odontoma (AFO) is a rare benign mixed odontogenic lesion that usually arises in the maxilla and mandible.
 Once classified as a distinct entity, the lesion resembles an ameloblastic fibroma but contains hard odontoid tissue.
 It is now thought to represent part of the spectrum of histological changes seen in a developing odontoma.1

-Ameloblastic ﬁbro-odontoma is most frequently diagnosed in the 1st and 2nd decades of life with a peak age between 8 and 12 years, and does not show any gender or anatomic site predilection.
+Ameloblastic ﬁbro-odontoma is most frequently diagnosed in the 1st and 2nd decades of life with a peak age between 8 and 12 years and is more prevalent in males.
+2

 The prevalence of ameloblastic ﬁbro-odontoma is in the range of 0-3.4% within odontogenic tumors among different regions.

-Clinical presentation is with painless swelling, usually along the posterior maxilla or mandible, and delayed tooth eruption in the affected region.
+Clinical presentation is with painless swelling, more common in the mandible than maxilla2, and delayed tooth eruption in the affected region.

-Ameloblastic ﬁbro-odontoma is classified into benign tumors with odontogenic epithelium with odontogenic ectomesenchyme, with or without hard tissue formation according to the 2005 WHO classification of odontogenic tumors.
+Ameloblastic ﬁbro-odontoma was classified as a benign tumor with odontogenic epithelium with odontogenic ectomesenchyme, with or without hard tissue formation according to 2005 WHO classification of odontogenic tumors.
 The latest WHO Classification has removed AFO (and the similar entity ameloblastic fibro-dentinoma) as distinct entities, and they are now part of the spectrum of odontomas.

-The tumor contains soft and hard tissue components, which resemble dental papilla and foci of enamel and dentin, respectively.
+The lesion contains soft and hard tissue components, which resemble dental papilla and foci of enamel and dentin, respectively.